-INDICATOR 4.3 GENDER PARITY IN STAFFING IS ACHIEVED Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements a) A system-wide plan is in place for the UNCT to achieve gender parity. and b) At least one Gender Focal Point is appointed (as per SGB/2023/3) c) The UNCT can demonstrate progress in the implementation of the system-wide plan on gender parity.
-And d) The UNCT can demonstrate positive trends towards achieving gender parity. e) The Business Operations Strategy (BOS) includes gender-specific actions and indicators in at least one Business Operation Area to foster gender equality and women's empowerment.
+Approaches Minimum Requirements Meets Minimum Requirements Exceeds Minimum Requirements a) A system-wide plan is in place for the UNCT to achieve gender parity.
+Approaches minimum requirements and b) At least one Gender Focal Point is appointed (as per SGB/2023/3) c) The UNCT can demonstrate progress in the implementation of the system-wide plan on gender parity.
+Meets minimum requirements and d) The UNCT can demonstrate positive trends towards achieving gender parity. e) The Business Operations Strategy (BOS) includes gender-specific actions and indicators in at least one Business Operation Area to foster gender equality and women's empowerment.